 A: Generally speaking, the area now known as the Elmhurst Industrial Park in northwest Elmhurst used to be mostly open, undeveloped land, with a few homes and farms.
 Although the property was zoned for light industry in the late 1950s, development began in the early 1960s.
 Elmhurst annexation map(PDF) that shows extensive annexation in the Industrial Park area in the 1960s.

 Q: When did Ollswang's department store (which was located just south of the train station) close?

-A: Ollswang's Department Store was sold on October 20, 1961 to Mid-States Dept. Stores of Milwaukee.
+A: Ollswang's Department Store was sold on October 20, 1961 to Mid-States Department Stores of Milwaukee.

 Q: What was the sporting goods store in downtown Elmhurst during the 70s and 80s?

-I believe you are thinking of Chipain’s Sporting Goods (pictured at right), which was located at 126 N. York St. circa 1947 – 1994.
-They had a full line of sports equipment including school jackets (Willowbrook, Addison Trail and York); trophies; guns and ammunition; fishing equipment; track shoes, hockey equipment; swim suits, jump ropes, gym shorts & shirts, gym bags; table tennis paddles and camping gear.
+A: I believe you are thinking of Chipain’s Sporting Goods (pictured at right), which was located at 126 N York St. circa 1947 - 1994.
+They had a full line of sports equipment including school jackets (Willowbrook, Addison Trail and York); trophies; guns and ammunition; fishing equipment; track shoes, hockey equipment; swim suits, jump ropes, gym shorts and shirts, gym bags; table tennis paddles and camping gear.